girish0903/DSA-Portfolio/README.md

 - Develop a mobile application interface for better user experience.
 - Implement more advanced data analytics to gain insights from trip history and feedback.
 - Expand the feedback system to include more detailed user reviews and suggestions.

+## 7. Implemented Functionalities
+The following functionalities have been implemented in the project:

+### Ride-Matching System

+This project matches users with the closest available drivers using a priority queue.

+#### Functionality

+Efficiently matches users with the nearest available driver.

+#### Concepts Used

+- Priority Queue
+- Structs
+- Comparison Operators